PlaySafe/impresario/readme.md

 ---------------------------------------------------------------------------------------------------
     org.companion.impresario.FunctionReplace

-Returns value after replace specific strings by the specific strings of definition
+Returns value after replace specific strings by the specific strings of definition.
+Be careful, this function can raise performance issue for the long string.

 Example Configuration
 ```